osteele/Arduino_SerialRecord/README.md

 ### Non-goals

 - Efficiency.
-This use ASCII, which is easy to inspect but computationally expensive to read and write, and requires more bandwidth than a binary representation.
+The library uses an ASCII representation of numbers.
+This is easy to visually inspect without tools, but it is computationally expensive to read and write, and requires more bandwidth than a binary representation.
 - Flexibility.
-All records must have the same number of values.
+All records must have the same number of values; only integers are supported.
 This makes it possible to detect errors in code that uses the library, but is not appropriate to all communications.
 If you need more flexibility, this is not the library for you.
 (See the Alternatives section below.)

+## Features

+- Send an "!e" to the sketch to send received the values array back to the serial port.
+(The matching Processing library can do this periodically.)
+- Attempting to read an array position that is out of bounds will print an error to the serial port and return the value -1.
+- If a record contains too many values or too few, and an error is printed to the serial port.
+(The matching Processing library can relay this and other errors to the Processing console.)
+- If a received line cannot be parsed as a series of integers, a warning is printed to the serial port.

 ## Installation